Tuprott991/Memories-Retriever/README.md

 ## Model Architecture

-### LongMatrix: Multi-Vector Retrieval with Late Interaction
+### LORAN: Multi-Vector Retrieval with Late Interaction

-The LongMatrix model is a lightweight neural retrieval architecture inspired by ColBERT but optimized for efficiency and adaptability.
+The LORAN model is a lightweight neural retrieval architecture inspired by ColBERT but optimized for efficiency and adaptability.

 #### Architecture Components